 Following an unsuccessful application, parents/carers can request that their child's name be placed on the waiting list.
 Waiting lists are held for all year groups by the local authority.
 Waiting lists will be cleared at the end of each school term.
-If parents/carers would like their child's name to remain on the waiting list for the remainder of the academic year, they should inform the School Admissions team at NNC in writing, by the start of each subsequent term (ie: during the Christmas and Easter breaks) to renew their interest
+If parents/carers would like their child's name to remain on the waiting list for the remainder of the academic year, they should inform the School Admissions team at NNC or WNC for Naseby CofE Primary School in writing, by the start of each subsequent term (ie: during the Christmas and Easter breaks) to renew their interest